AndersDeath/diary2/README.md

 # 02 July 2022 - Saturday - Yerevan

 Good morning!
 WE went to the city center and visited the great museum which is dedicated to one soviet movie director. also we have a good lunch.
 This saturday is just about the rest.
+We drone to a part this evening. the place was terrible and boring, but not so far from the place was another part whis was nice.